 KYC Full Form: A Complete Guide to Know Your Customer Process

-KYC or Know Your Customer is a process followed by financial institutions and businesses for verifying the identity of their customers.
+KYC or Know Your Customer is a process followed by financial institutions and businesses to verify the identity of their customers.
 The KYC process is essential in various industries, including banking, financial services, and investment sectors, to combat financial crimes such as money laundering, terrorism financing, and fraud.
 The main objective of KYC is to ensure the integrity of financial transactions and maintain the trust and safety of the financial system.

 Table of Contents